jorgeprietoarranz/scipy-lecture-notes/intro/numpy/array_object.rst

 .. tip::

-    For example, An array containing:
+    For example, an array containing:

     * values of an experiment/simulation at discrete time steps